Storm-Networks/Chatroom/README.md

 # Chatroom
 Simply go to the discussions tab!
 Enjoy!

+# Markdown

+## What is markdown?
+Markdown, or md (or MD) is a human-friendly syntax for formatting plain text.
+It is used to make README's (like this one) and it can also be used to format github disscusions.

 Get started/Writing on GitHub/Start writing on GitHub/Basic formatting syntax
-Basic writing and formatting syntax
+Basic writing and formatting syntax:

-In this article
+## Headings
 To create a heading, add one to six # symbols before your heading text.
 The number of # you use will determine the hierarchy level and typeface size of the heading.

 Code: